 In the event that you know you're going to miss one payment or more you should contact Plusnet as soon as possible.
-Contacting Plusnet's customer services is easy as calling 0800 432 0200.
+Contacting Plusnet's customer services is as easy as calling 0800 432 0200.
+If you think you won't be able to pay your Plusnet mobile bill, or the amount is wrong, you can call 500 from your Plusnet mobile or 0800 079 1133.
 You can also get hold of Plusnet via your account pages online or, if it's a problem with your mobile, you can use the Plusnet app.
 If you don't do this then any services that you have with Plusnet can be restricted or even cut off completely until you get back into credit.
 You may also be liable for a late payment fee and a reconnection fee.

 Once you've made contact you can try to negotiate an extension to your contract.
 You can also offer to pay smaller amounts on top of your regular Direct Debit payments over the phone using your credit or debit cards.